Generative diffusion learning for parametric partial differential equations: Introduction

-\paragraph{Contributions of our work.} Based on DDPM, we introduce a probabilistic method, termed as the {\it probabilistic diffusion neural operator} (PDNO), for solving the operator learning problem. \begin{itemize}[leftmargin=*] \item To achieve this, we propose a probabilistic formulation of the operator learning problem by reformulating it as a conditional distribution learning problem, i.e., given an input $a$, we learn a generative model for the conditional distribution $u|a$. \item The proposed formulation allows a natural application of DDPM as the underlying sampler for $u | a$.
-To the best of our knowledge, this is the first work employing DDPM for the operator learning problem. \item Since our method maximizes the evidence likelihood and it learns a class of distributions $u|a$, it is directly applicable to a noisy data set where the output $u|a$ is beyond a Dirac distribution (i.e., when $u$ is noise free).
-Moreover, the learned standard deviation (std) of $u|a$ provides an informative quantification of the uncertainty and hence the predictive quality of the laerned model. \item In comparison with FNO or ONet, our method requires fewer regularity assumptions in addition to DDPM being well-known for its flexibility as a generative model when learning complex distributions.
-Hence, we anticipate the method being capable of learning highly non-smooth solutions (see the advection PDE example in Section~\ref{sec:experiments}). \end{itemize}
+Building on DDPM, we introduce a probabilistic method, termed the probabilistic diffusion neural operator (PDNO), for solving the operator learning problem in a generative framework.
+Specifically, we reformulate operator learning as a conditional distribution learning task: given an input $a$, the goal is to learn a generative model for the conditional distribution $u|a$.
+This formulation enables the natural use of DDPM as the underlying sampler for $u|a$.
+Since PDNO maximizes the evidence likelihood while learning a family of conditional distributions, it can be directly applied to noisy data sets, where $u|a$ is no longer concentrated on a Dirac measure (i.e., the noise-free case).
+Furthermore, the learned standard deviation of $u|a$ provides a principled quantification of predictive uncertainty and model confidence.
+Finally, based on recent works on the functional space DDPM, we discuss the extension of PDNO to the infinite-dimensional setting.
+Compared with FNO and ONet, our method requires fewer regularity assumptions while leveraging the flexibility of DDPM in modeling complex distributions.
+As a result, PDNO is particularly well-suited for learning highly non-smooth solutions, as demonstrated in the advection PDE example in Section~\ref{sec:experiments}.

-The main goal of this work is to explore what possibilities DDPM can offer in computational science.
-Our numerical experiments in Section~\ref{sec:experiments} suggest that PDNO can be a promising complement to the data-driven approach for operator learning.
-Despite the advantages summarized above, the current method does suffer certain limitations compared to state-of-the-art methods such as FNO and ONet.
-We discuss these limitations in detail in the conclusion section.